lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/car_detection_tutorial/step_1/Readme.md

 ### Header Files

-1. Include header files that define some helpful utility classes used to simplify common tasks as well as some functions for making logging easier.
+1. These header files are included to define helpful utility classes used to simplify common tasks as well as some functions for making logging easier.

 ```cpp
 #include <samples/common.hpp>